akanik/nicar22-mapping-masters/qgis-steps.md

 - Count field name = **permit_cnt**

 Click Run.

+Once the process has completed, you can close the Points in Polygon popup window.

 You should see a new layer called Count has been added to the map.
 If you examine the attribute table, you’ll see that this layer is a copy of the `esri_atl_zips` layer with an added field at the end called **permit_cnt**.